Cancer Risk and Prevention

 Can I avoid or limit my exposure to RF radiation?

-• Avoiding jobs with increased RF exposure
+• Avoiding jobs with increased exposure

 • Limiting the time you spend near appliances, equipment, and other devices (such as Wi-Fi routers) that give off RF radiation